Zarahemla: Narrative

 According to the Book of Mormon, the Nephite Mosiah and his followers "discovered that the people of Zarahemla came out from Jerusalem at the time that Zedekiah king of Judah, was carried away captive into Babylon" (about 587 B.C.).
-The Book of Mormon relates that the surviving seed of Zedekiah "journeyed in the wilderness, and were brought by the hand of the Lord across the great waters" to the Western Hemisphere.
+The people descended from a group led by Mulek, a son of the biblical king Zedekiah, who left Jerusalem at the time of the Babylonian conquest and also crossed the ocean and arrived at the same continent as the party led by Lehi.
 The book of Omni in the Book of Mormon tells how Zarahemla and his people came to settle the land of Zarahemla in the New World.
 Mosiah and his refugee people presumably united with the people of Zarahemla sometime between 279 and 130 B.C.
 "Mosiah was appointed to be their king."
 Mosiah thereafter presided in the land of Zarahemla over a people called collectively "the Nephites".
 The Land of Zarahemla was the Nephite capital for many years.

 Notable Book of Mormon descendants of the leader Zarahemla include Ammon the venturer and Coriantumr the dissenter.
 Ammon led a quest in search of a colony that had left the land of Zarahemla in order to resettle a city named Lehi-Nephi.
 The dissenter Coriantumr led the Lamanites in battle against the Nephites in the first century B.C.